barbrakr/2019-nCoV/README.md

 Free and open source.

 # Disclaimer
 Unfortunately, this is work in progress due to 2019-nCoV's nature.
+Please read the information presented [here](https://www.thelancet.com/pdfs/journals/lancet/PIIS0140-6736(20)30309-3.pdf) for empowering individuals and society not to panic.
+However, please note, the author of this repository is not the author of any political views stated in this document.

 # Citation
 The data has been taken from the situation reports (PDFs) on [WHO's webpage](https://www.who.int/emergencies/diseases/novel-coronavirus-2019).